 Ms. Brown said that this is a good question, and that they haven't covered the Public Records Act, which is the California version of the federal Freedom of Information Act.
-Staff will need to decide about issuing city email addresses to you, which is done for City Council and some boards and commissions.
+Staff will need to decide about issuing City email addresses to Panel members, which is done for City Council and some boards and commissions.
 If we get a request for emails of public officials, their emails get sent to the public.
-Staff will discuss this and get back to you.
+Staff will discuss this and get back to the Advisory Panel.